Quebec reports lowest COVID-19 case count since September with 561 new infections

 Quebec also reported that there are at least 522 variant cases in Quebec, an increase of 179 over the day before.
 A majority of the variant cases are from the UK, variant B.1.1.7., for which the tally now stands at 413.
 Most those cases are in Montreal, which has recorded 311 cases of the UK variant.

-Meanwhile, the variant first identified in South Africa, B.1.251, has emerged more prominantly in Abitibi-Temiscamingue, where 100 of the 106 variant cases have been found.
+Meanwhile, the vairant first identified in South Africa, B.1.251, has emerged more prominantly in Abitibi-Temiscamingue, where 100 of the 106 variant cases have been found.

 Since the beginning of the pandemic, 298,747 people have caught the virus, and 281,436 have recovered.

 The province administered 28,861 doses of vaccines, for a total of 774,600.
-As of Tuesday morning, 9.1 per cent of Quebecers have received at lease one dose of a vaccine.
+As of Tuesday morning, 9.1 per cent of Quebecers have recieved at lease one dose of a vaccine.

 Health-care professionals conducted 18,784 coronavirus tests on March 14.
 Quebec releases this information 48 hours after the reported day.